cortex-js/cortexjs.io/docs/compute-engine/81-reference-calculus.md

-A double integral can be computed by specifying more than one limits.
+A double integral can be computed by specifying more than one limit.

 <Latex flow="column" value="\int_1^3\int_0^2 x^2+y^2 dx dy"/>